 Amount – General

-The quantity of AF at any time during pregnancy is the product of water exchange between the mother, fetus, and placenta, and can increase or decrease rather quickly at times.
+The quantity of amniotic fluid at any time during pregnancy is the product of water exchange between the mother, fetus, and placenta, and can increase or decrease rather quickly at times.

-Changes in AF volume are usually gradual; however – small, temporary shifts can occur within hours due to hydration, the mother’s body position, and activity.
+Changes in fluid volume are usually gradual; however – small, temporary shifts can occur within hours due to hydration, the mother’s body position, and activity.

-Hydration can potentially and temporarily increase the amount of AF, but more research is needed to determine how much fluid would need to be consumed and how much extra AF that would amount to; the same research is needed for intravenous hydration for the purpose of increasing AF.
-(It is not recommended women drink additional fluids for the purpose of increasing AF levels).
+Hydration can potentially and temporarily increase the amount of AF, but more research is needed to determine how much water would need to be consumed and how much extra AF that would amount to; the same research is needed for intravenous hydration for the purpose of increasing fluid.
+(It is not recommended women drink additional fluids for the purpose of increasing amniotic fluid levels.)

 Overall, AF volume normally increases slowly, and is most predictable in the first 20 weeks, when it strongly relates to fetal weight: